LaunchCodeEducation/java-web-dev-curriculum/content/authentication/studio/_index.md

    1. A method to get the user information from the session.
    1. A method to set the user in the session.

-1. Create two DTOs for the user registration and login forms in a new package, `dto` under `models`.
+1. Create two DTOs for the user registration and login forms in a new package, `dto`, under `models`.

    1. Create a login form DTO with username and password fields.
    1. Create a register form DTO with the fields above and a field to verify a password.